-Most modules are 20 or 30 credits although we also have a 10-credit module and the dissertation is worth 60 credits.
+All modules are 30 credits apart from the dissertation which is worth 60 credits.

 Each student is appointed a personal tutor who will be available for academic advice, pastoral support and personal development planning.
 Tutors also have weekly office hours.

 A critical but supportive environment is achieved through a combination of workshops, research seminars and e-learning.
 You will be introduced to the practicalities of preparing and submitting your work for possible publication.